 - Bones: They’ll just keep spinning around and around the blades, and if they make it down the garbage disposal drain, they’ll clog up the pipes.

 - Egg shells: The shell’s membrane lining can stick to the sides of the disposal and wrap around the shredder.

 - Fruit pits (peach, avocado): They are too hard to be ground up easily and could damage the disposal blades.

 - Coffee grounds: They’ll pile up in your drain and cause a sludge-like mess that’s hard to clean up.

 Keeping your garbage disposal in working order doesn’t have to be difficult.
 If you have any questions or concerns, ARS/Rescue Rooter can help.
-Call us at 866-399-2885 any time, day or night.
+Get in touch to book an appointment or call us at 866-399-2885 any day, even weekends or holidays.